maulafaza/Coding-Standards/wp/wordpress-functions-usage/README.md

 <sup>Status: **recommendation**</sup>

-WordPress already has so many useful functions & hooks.
+WordPress has so many useful functions & hooks.
 It's better to use them when *clearly-available* than using additional functions.
-Here is just some references:
+Here is some references:

 - [Formattings](https://github.com/WordPress/WordPress/blob/master/wp-includes/formatting.php)
 - [Functions](https://codex.wordpress.org/Function_Reference)